theshka/WiiScale-EmailRelay/README.md

 # WiiScale-EmailRelay

-  Goal: Use a WiiFit Balance Board as 'Smart Scale' and have it automatically sync with Apple Health.
+  Goal: To use a WiiFit Balance Board as 'Smart Scale' and have it automatically sync with FitBit & Apple Health.

 ## Required:
 - WiiFit Balance Board